barakdiker123/PageRanking/README.md

 Have you ever wonder how the google search algorithm works ??

-The google search engine is based on a paper written by sergey brin and Larry Page

-which employ linear algebra tools search as diagonalization and probablity to Rank The pages of the World Wide Web ,
+The google search engine is based on a paper written by sergey brin and Larry Page which employ linear algebra and probablity to Rank The pages of the World Wide Web !

-WWW for short

 This git repo contain some cool animation and a 15 minutes presentation about the google's Pageranking algo

-I've also attached some paper written by google founders Sergey Brin and Larry Page
+I've also attached some inspiring papers on the bottom

 This topic is also heavily related to Chess Scoring but sadly I didn't finished that slide so I'll talk about PageRanking ,Markov Chain ,Argodic Theorem ,Perron Frobenius Theorem